ARMmbed/mbed-os/docs/TESTING.md

 ```

 ## Example
 In below example we will run two example unit tests that are now available. tests ```UT_1``` and ```UT_2``` are unit tests used for now only to check if mbed SDK works with CppUTest library and if tests are being executed.
-In future number of unit tests will increase, nothing is also stoping you from writing and executing your own unit tests!
+In future number of unit tests will increase, nothing is also stopping you from writing and executing your own unit tests!

 ### Example configuration
 By default unit tests ```UT_1``` and ```UT_2``` are not automated - simply test suite will ignore them.
 Also we do not want to create dependency to CppUTest library each time someone executes automation.